0xAdham1/0xAdham1/ReadMe.md

 ## Work

 - Bug bounty hunter on HackerOne and Bugcrowd
-- CTF player on HackTheBox and TryHackMe — top 3 on THM
+- CTF player on HackTheBox and TryHackMe — top 3% on THM
-- Hands-on testing of real-world web applications

 ---